Skip to main content

 • Tags — your custom tags plus auto-generated ones

-Rename or delete library-wide: right-click any tag or genre chip — in the filter rail or in the Sample Info pane — and choose Rename or Delete.
+Rename or delete library-wide: right-click any tag or genre chip — in the sidebar or in the Sample Info pane — and choose Rename or Delete.
 Rename updates the value on every sample that has it; Delete strips it from every sample after a confirmation.

 Filter presets

-• Choose Save current filters to name and store the active state
+• Save current filters — name and store the active state

 • Pick a saved preset from the dropdown to restore it